Posts & Telecom Press

-Posts & Telecom Press (PTP), full name "Posts & Telecommunications Press" (人民邮电出版社 (人民郵電出版社, Rénmín Yóudiàn Chūbǎnshè)), is a large publishing house in Beijing, Chian.
+Posts & Telecom Press (PTP), full name "Posts & Telecommunications Press" (人民邮电出版社 (人民郵電出版社, Rénmín Yóudiàn Chūbǎnshè)), is a large publishing house in Beijing, China.
 Established in 1953, PTP is now under the Ministry of Industry and Information Technology of the People's Republic of China, and mainly publishes books and periodicals in the fields of communications, electronics, economics, management, transportation, computers, and children education.
 Among them, the market share of computer retail books ranks first in China.

 History

 The following is a brief introduction of PTP's history.

 In October 1953, the "People's Posts and Telecommunications Press" was established, with its Chinese name written by Mao Zedong.

 In October 1958, the "China Post and Telecommunications Workers" newspaper was merged into the Press.

 In May 1969, the People's Posts and Telecommunications Press was abolished.

 In May 1973, the People's Posts and Telecommunications Press was restored.

 On May 28, 2009, the Press was rated as a national first-class publishing house by the General Administration of Press and Publication and was awarded the title of "Top 100 Book Publishing Units in China".

 In May 2010, the Press was officially transformed into a state-owned enterprise.

 In December 2018, the People's Posts and Telecommunications Press was renamed "Posts and Telecommunications Press Co., Ltd."